yurivict/gas-simulator/README.md

 # gas-simulator

-Gas simulator for the puroses of research into gas particles velocity distribution.
+Gas simulator for the purposes of research into gas particles velocity distribution.

 ### Dependencies
 * GNU Make (build)